Appdynamics/HA-toolkit/README.txt

 	appdstatus.sh: a script to replace 'service appdcontroller status' on systemd machines

+	mysqlclient.sh: a script that uses the built-in authentication mechanism to allow the user to execute mysql commands

+	failover_pre_hook.sh
+	failover_hook.sh:	these files may be created to put site-specific commands that get executed before and after a secondary becomes the new primary. this would be, for example, a place to do a REST call to change a CNAME record in a DNS server if using that mechanism to route traffic to the active node.

 Installation notes:
 This software is intended to connect the appdynamics controller into linux's service machinery.
 This optionally includes a watchdog process running on the